obonaventure/cnp3/book/transport/tcp.rst

 .. note:: Which binary feedback ?

  Two types of binary feedback are possible in computer networks.
 A first solution is to rely on implicit feedback.
 This is the solution chosen for TCP.
 TCP's congestion control scheme [Jacobson1988]_ does not require any cooperation from the router.
 It only assumes that they use buffers and that they discard packets when there is congestion.
 TCP uses the segment losses as an indication of congestion.
 When there are no losses, the network is assumed to be not congested.
 This implies that congestion is the main cause of packet losses.
 This is true in wired networks, but unfortunately not always true in wireless networks.
  Another solution is to rely on explicit feedback.
 This is the solution proposed in the DECBit congestion control scheme [RJ1995]_ and used in Frame Relay and ATM networks.
 This explicit feedback can be implemented in two ways.
 A first solution would be to define a special message that could be sent by routers to hosts when they are congested.
 Unfortunately, generating such messages may increase the amount of congestion in the network.
 Such a congestion indication packet is thus discouraged :rfc:`1812`.
 A better approach is to allow the intermediate routers to indicate, in the packets that they forward, their current congestion status.
-A binary feedback can be encoded by using one bit in the packet header.
+Binary feedback can be encoded by using one bit in the packet header.
 With such a scheme, congested routers set a special bit in the packets that they forward while non-congested routers leave this bit unmodified.
 The destination host returns the congestion status of the network in the acknowledgements that it sends.
 Details about such a solution in IP networks may be found in :rfc:`3168`.
 Unfortunately, as of this writing, this solution is still not deployed despite its potential benefits.

 .. todo provide illustrations with simulations

 The TCP congestion control scheme was initially proposed by `Van Jacobson`_ in [Jacobson1988]_.
 The current specification may be found in :rfc:`5681`.
 TCP relies on `Additive Increase and Multiplicative Decrease (AIMD)`.
-To implement :term:`AIMD`, a TCP host must to control its transmission rate.
+To implement :term:`AIMD`, a TCP host must be able to control its transmission rate.
 A first approach would be to use timers and adjust their expiration times in function of the rate imposed by :term:`AIMD`.
 Unfortunately, maintaining such timers for a large number of TCP connections can be difficult.
-Instead, `Van Jacobson`_ noted that the rate of a TCP congestion can be artificially controlled by constraining its sending window.
+Instead, `Van Jacobson`_ noted that the rate of TCP congestion can be artificially controlled by constraining its sending window.
 A TCP connection cannot send data faster than :math:`\frac{window}{rtt}` where :math:`window` is the maximum between the host's sending window and the window advertised by the receiver.

 TCP's congestion control scheme is based on a `congestion window`.
 The current value of the congestion window (`cwnd`) is stored in the TCB of each TCP connection and the window that can be used by the sender is constrained by :math:`min(cwnd,rwin,swin)` where :math:`swin` is the current sending window and :math:`rwin` the last received receive window.
 The `Additive Increase` part of the TCP congestion control increments the congestion window by :term:`MSS` bytes every round-trip-time.
 In the TCP literature, this phase is often called the `congestion avoidance` phase.
 The `Multiplicative Decrease` part of the TCP congestion control divides the current value of the congestion window once congestion has been detected.